zng-ui/zng/TODO/_current.md

+# Var/Update Rewrite

+* Get `merge_var!` and `when_var!` contextualized.
+* Implement animation in new var API.
+* Review every old var API, do we really don't need `switch_var!` and `map_ref`?
+* Implement delivery-list for update requests.
+    - Use it in new var API.
+    - Add the current updates list to `UiNode::update` ?
+* Implement `ui_node!`, see [#Better Node Macro].
+    - Remove `UiNode::subscriptions`.
+    - Remove old var, rename `var2`, rewrite everything.
+    - Tests.
+* Stop propagation when all items in delivery list visited.
+* Stop propagation when it is requested.

+* Review `unsafe`, only use when there is no alternative.

+* Implement event handlers using a callback in the event that queues the handlers to run once.
+    - This avoids the linear event update search.
+* Review Command unload, if we only modify a command meta and don't create any handlers it does not register for cleanup.
+    - Bug already existed in previous implementation.
+    - Have an AppId?
+* Implement all `todo!` code.

 # Better Node Macro

 * We really need a better way to declare nodes, some property nodes have have 20 lines of generics metadata.